pleonex/game-patcher/docs/articles/specs/installer.md

 ## Format

+> [!NOTE]
+> Probably we would drop the idea of a custom binary format and use a plain ZIP
+> file with `.omi` extension.

 The content is a custom binary format of a compressed container.
 The file name should have the extension `.omi`.